10 Ways to Curb Overeating And Lose Weight

 Save half of your burger for later!

 One day I was sitting in the Doctor's office and I saw this paper on the wall that said "New study shows that cutting down on calories is the most effective way to lose weight."
-I had to ponder that for a minute, because it seemed like old news to me. "what do you mean NEW study?"
-I thought.

 #1 Slow Down When You Eat.

-Giving yourself more time to eat, chewing your food thoroughly and thinking about the meal rather than your daily stresses will give your body a chance to feel full before you are overstuffed, and will ensure that you are digesting your meals properly so that you get the full nutritional benefit of everything you eat.
+Giving yourself more time to eat, chewing your food thoroughly, and thinking about the meal rather than your daily stresses will give your body a chance to feel full before you are overstuffed, and will ensure that you are digesting your meals properly, so that you get the full nutritional benefit of everything you eat.

 #2 Plan Your Meals.

 Not knowing what you plan to eat during the day makes it more likely for you to just stop and grab some fast food.
-Planning your daily menu, and packing a lunch for work, school or travel will help you make wiser decisions about what you eat.
+Planning your daily menu, and packing a lunch for work, school or travel, will help you make wiser decisions about what you eat.

 #3 Put A Variety On Your Plate.

 A plate full of spaghetti with some garlic bread is not a complete meal.
 Cut the amount of spaghetti in half, and add some salad or green beans.
-Skip the second piece of garlic bread and have half a pear.
-Adding fruits and vegetables to your meal will fill you up without providing and abundance of calories.
+Skip the second piece of garlic bread, and have half a pear.
+Adding fruits and vegetables to your meal will fill you up without providing and abundance of calories.It will also help to increase your daily fiber intake, which will help you lose weight and feel better.

 #5 Eat Several Times A Day.

 Eating three sensible meals and two healthy snacks a day will help you stay full while avoiding the temptation to overeat.
-Many times when a person is eating too much it is because the haven't eaten in awhile and they are ravenously hungry.
+Many times when a person is eating too much it is because the haven't eaten in awhile, and they are ravenously hungry.

 #6 Drink Water